What is mobile BI?

 Some software vendors prioritize the iOS version of their tool, and some others focus on the Android version.
 A business that only uses Apple products might not mind their vendor prioritizing iOS, but if there's no device mandate, it can be frustrating if one version is clearly better than another.

 Some tools, like Toucan Toco, are designed with a mobile-first mentality.

 Mobile BI: Data on the go

-With the power of cloud-based BI solutions, employees aren't chained to their desktop terminals anymore.
-Mobile BI apps allow users to view and analyze their data from anywhere, anytime.
+With the power of cloud-based BI solutions, employees aren't chained to their desktops anymore.
+Mobile BI apps allow users to view and analyze their data anytime, anywhere.
 While some apps aren't as fully featured as their desktop counterparts, they're still valuable tools to help businesses move quickly, solve problems faster, and connect over long distances.

 Regardless of the needs of your organization, there's a business intelligence tool that can handle it.
 There are BI tools meant for every stage of growth, any industry, and all use cases.
 Our BI experts can help you find the tool that's the best fit for your situation.
 Reach out for a no-cost consultation today.